zudello/zudello-knowledge-base/Knowledge Base/Getting Started with Zudello/Contacting Zudello Support.md

 - Attach any relevant screenshots or supporting files
 ## Support availability

-Support is available from 9:00 am to 5:30 pm Australian Eastern Standard Time (AEST).
+The support team are available from 9:00 am to 5:30 pm Australian Eastern Standard Time (AEST).
-You can still send support requests outside of these hours, and you'll receive updates via email on the next business day (AEST).
+You can still send support requests outside of these hours.
+You will receive updates via email on the next business day (AEST) when a member of the support team responds.

 ## Contacting support